Skin/Hair/Nail Side Effects

-Delayed wound healing is when it takes longer for a wound to heal than normal.
+Delayed wound healing is when it takes longer than normal for a wound to heal.

 A common side effect of chemotherapy is hair loss (alopecia).
 This side effect handout answers questions about alopecia and offers tips for coping with hair loss caused by chemotherapy.